EU General Data Protection Regulation (GDPR)

 As per the GDPR website www.eugdpr.org “The EU General Data Protection Regulation (GDPR) replaces the Data Protection Directive 95/46/EC and was designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens data privacy and to reshape the way organizations across the region approach data privacy.”

-Is Naverisk Complaint?
+Is Naverisk Compliant?
 Yes!
 All Naverisk services comply with this Regulation and we have taken steps to protect the personal data of our partners, including but not limited to:

 - Naverisk SaaS offerings are provided using well established and industry-leading cloud services platforms.
 These providers have stated their commitment to compliance with GDPR.